wincowgerDEV/OurCleanCommunity/index.md

 8. Continue these surveys 3 times a week for a month.

 ### Image Criteria
+Example of a good quality image:
 ![4813603](https://user-images.githubusercontent.com/26821843/137013610-e2a0eb12-f8a5-4706-a26b-9ef593ab50f1.jpg)
-Example of a good quality image.

 1. Take the photo as soon as you find the trash.
 2. Take only one photo of each object.